Image buying guide

 Start with these if the image has to do a real job, not just look good for one prompt.

-Best for: Generating concept art, moodboards, character studies, or stylized visual directions when the look of the output matters as much as the subject itself.
+Best for: Generating moodboards, character directions, scene studies, or campaign concepts where the style of the image matters as much as the underlying subject.

 Compare this first when image quality and style are the main reasons you care.

-Best for: Creating campaign assets, concept visuals, short video elements, or branded content pieces that need to move from AI generation into Adobe editing and review workflows.
+Best for: Creating campaign assets, concept visuals, short video elements, or branded content pieces that need to move from AI generation into Adobe editing and review passes.

 Top pro: It covers multiple asset types in one place, so image, video, audio, and vector work do not have to be split across separate AI tools.